-King's Town Bank Co., Ltd. has prepared the individual financial statements from January 1 to June 30, 2021 and 2020.
-We have also issued an unqualified opinion, along with an audit report with other matters and unqualified opinion for reference.
+King's Town Bank Co., Ltd. has prepared 2021 and 2020 parent company only financial reports, and the audit report issued by us with an unqualified opinion and notes included is filed for future reference.

 Ernst & Young Global Limited

 The competent authorities approved the financial report of the public offering company